vinnovateit/VinHack/README.md

 ## Why should you attend?

 #### To make new friends
 > **VinHack** provides a brilliant opportunity for you and your team to forge professional contacts and make new friends.
-With over 300 developers and designers gathering from all the engineering branches from VIT Vellore, grab your chance of connecting with people to discuss ideas and opportunities.
+With over 300 developers and designers gathering from all the engineering branches in [VIT Vellore](http://www.vit.ac.in/), grab your chance of connecting with people to discuss ideas and opportunities.

 #### To learn
 > Hackathons are a great way to give back to the community.
 Mentoring beginners is always helpful for them and rewarding for us.
 We’re going to have mentors from a number of different organizations present at the venue.
 Whenever you’re stuck on a problem or need suggestions they'll always be within a hand’s reach.